badinmath/CPPMatrixLib/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 What Ive done so Far-

 March and april beginning- Learned basic DSA concepts and linear algebra.
 Built a gauss elimination function for inverse of matrix.
-Solved CP problems on various platfor such as codeforces, SPOJ,etc.
+Solved CP problems given by mentor on various platforms such as codeforces, SPOJ,etc.

 April beginning to may- Learned Gitflow through practice and did many CP problems on various platforms.
 Watched videos on linear algebra and dynamic programming.